-In January 2016, the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) issued General License H authorizing U.S.-owned or controlled foreign entities to engage in transactions with Iran if these entities meet the requirements of the general license.
+In January 2016, the U.S. Department of Treasury's Office of Foreign Assets Control (OFAC) issued General License H authorizing U.S.owned or controlled foreign entities to engage in transactions with Iran if these entities meet the requirements of the general license.
 On May 8, 2018, President Trump announced that the United States will cease participation in the Joint Comprehensive Plan of Action (JCPOA) and begin re-imposing the U.S. nuclear-related sanctions.
 On June 27, 2018, OFAC revoked General License H and added Section 560.537 to the Iranian Transactions and Sanctions Regulations (ITSR), which authorizes all transactions and activities that are ordinarily incident and necessary to the winding down of activities previously approved under General License H through November 4, 2018.
 Prior to May 8, 2018, certain non-U.S. affiliates of BHGE conducted limited activities as described below in accordance with General License H. Non-U.S. affiliates of BHGE expect to wind down activities in Iran by November 4, which may include the collection of payments for previously completed work.
 All of these activities are conducted in accordance with all applicable laws and regulations.

 A non-U.S. affiliate of BHGE received four purchase orders during the second quarter of 2018 for the sale of goods pursuant to General License H. The purchase orders cover the sale of valves and parts for industrial machinery and equipment used in gas plants, petrochemical plants and gas production projects in Iran, and were all received prior to May 8, 2018.
-The four purchase orders are individually valued at 0.1 million (0.2 million), less than 0.1 million (0.1 million), and less than 0.1 million (0.1 million).
-The non-U.S. affiliate has two additional previously unreported purchase orders from the fourth quarter of 2017, valued at 0.1 million (0.1 million).
-This non-U.S. affiliate attributed 0.1 million (0.1 million) in gross revenues and 0.1 million (0.1 million) in net profits during the quarter ending June 30, 2018 against previously reported transactions.
+The four purchase orders are individually valued at $\in 0.1$ million (\$0.2 million), less than $\in 0.1$ million (\$0.1 million), less than $\in 0.1$ million), less than $\in 0.1$ million (\$0.1 million), and less than $\in 0.1$ million (\$0.2 million).
+The non-U.S. affiliate has two additional previously unreported purchase orders from the fourth quarter of 2017, valued at $\in 0.1$ million (\$0.2 million).
+This non-U.S. affiliate attributed $\in 10.5$ million (\$12.3 million) in gross revenues and $\in 1.4$ million (\$1.7 million) in net profits during the quarter ending June 30, 2018 against previously reported transactions.

 A second non-U.S. affiliate of BHGE received two purchase orders during the second quarter of 2018 covering the sale of valves and other spare parts for use in the petrochemical industry in Iran.
-These two purchase orders were received prior to May 8, 2018 and are individually valued at €0.1 million (\$0.1 million) and less than €0.1 million (\$0.1 million).
-This non-U.S. affiliate attributed less than €0.1 million (\$0.1 million) in gross revenues and less than €0.1 million (\$0.1 million) in net profits during the quarter ending June 30, 2018 against previously reported transactions.
+These two purchase orders were received prior to May 8, 2018 and are individually valued at $\in 0.1$ million (\$ 0.1 million) and less than $\in 0.1$ million (\$ 0.1 million).
+This non-U.S. affiliate attributed less than $\in 0.1$ million (\$ 0.1 million) in net profits during the quarter ending June 30, 2018 against previously reported transactions.